gogettp11/Autonomous-RL-robot/README.md

     2 dc motors
 Software:
-    Deep Learning RL Agent acting in gym-like env
+    Deep Learning RL Agent acting in gym-like env ros noetic with gazebo, rviz and rospy packages

 Rostopic list for checking avaiable topics rosrun rviz rviz -> after opening you can add by topic and check what robot see